dTile/DT/docs/spec.md

 #### Penguin Island
 The antipode of Frozen Island  [-90,-180,0]

-#### Tile factor
-The number of tiles that fill up 2D root map horizontally or vertically which is calculated by powering 10 by G (Granularity).

 #### Anchor
 An anchor represents the starting reference vertex of a cube or corner of a tile on a map.
 It has the south western deepest point defined by X which is the number of tiles/cubes needed to fill the gap from the antimeridian and Y denoting the number of distance units from the north pole.
 The width of a tile or a cube is calculated by dividing the circumference on a spedific longitude by the tile factor.
 An anchor of a cube has an elevation denominator.

 #### Hitch or Projection
 Hitch is the opposing end of the anchor, namely the farthest vertex opposing the anchor of a cube or a corner opposing the anchor of a tile.
 A projection is not necessary in a cube notation since it can be retrieved by a function that takes the granularity as a parameter.
 But, it is necesary to create a defition of a bbox which contains several cubes or tiles.

-#### Tile notation G, X, Y
-A tile is denoted by number that is represented by concatenating G (granularity - geen), X for horizontal distance (red), Y vertical distance (blue).
-X and Y are padded with zeros that fill up the gap needed to achieve G digits.
-A tile X coordinate in a specific granularity level represents the number of tiles that fill up the distance to the antimeridian which is defined as [90,-180,-90,-180].

 ![2D tile](https://dtile.github.io/DT/media/2dtile.png?raw=true)

 #### Cube notation G, X, Y, E
 A cube is denoted by number that is represented by concatenating G (granularity) , X  for horizontal distance, Y vertical distance and E for elevation distance in cubes from the surface of the earth.
 X and Y are padded with zeros that fill up the gap needed to achieve G digits.
 There is no need to pad elevation since the elevation number starts at the (G x 2 + 2) digit position.